-The proposed Refinery will process 400,000 barrels per stream day (bpsd) of pure bitumen and will be split between two identical refinery processing trains with each train having 50 percent capacity (or 200,000 bpsd).
-The Refinery will use world class, state-of-the-art processing technologies to produce petroleum products, including diesel, ultra-low sulphur diesel, gasoline and jet fuel for export (Figure 6-1).
+The proposed Refinery will process 400,000 barrels per day (bpd) of pure bitumen to produce approximately 460,000 barrels per day (bpd) of value added fuel products.
+The refinery will have two identical refinery processing trains with each train having 50 percent capacity (or 200,000 bpd).
+The Refinery will use world class, state-of-the-art processing technologies to produce petroleum products, including ultra-low sulphur diesel, gasoline and jet fuel for export (Figure 6-1).
 It will also produce propane and butane products for domestic and export markets.
 Estimated product volumes are:

-- 320,000 barrels per stream day (bpsd) of diesel fuel and jet fuel (of which 50,000 bpsd will be ultra-low sulphur diesel);
+- 320,000 barrels per day (bpd) of diesel fuel and jet fuel (of which 50,000 bpd will be ultralow sulphur diesel)

-- 119,000 bpsd of gasoline;
+- 119,000 bpd of gasoline

-- 11,000 bpsd of butane; and
+- 11,000 bpd of butane

-- 9,000 bpsd of propane.
+- 9,000 bpd of propane.